GianfrancoBazzani/zk-Verifiable-Credentials-DB/README.md

 5. Run bump solidity script using `yarn bumpsolidityverifier` or `node scripts/compile-circuit.sh`

-6. Now you have to deploy the contracts, use `yarn deploy` to deploy it in the hardhat local network (you should have it running) or setup a custom network in hardhat.config.ts and use `npm hardhat run --network "custom network"`scripts/deploy.ts.
+6. Now you have to deploy the contracts, use `yarn deploy` to deploy it in the hardhat local network (you should have it running) or setup a custom network in hardhat.config.ts and use `npm hardhat run --network "custom network" scripts/deploy.ts`.

 <p align="center" >
  <img width="500" src="img/deployment-log.PNG">